Written for ignyteplatform.com by June Rachel

 Regular Surveillance and Updates

-For example, ransomware lost headline attention after the mid-2010s only to return with a vengeance in 2021 when an attack managed to shut down the US Colonial Pipeline.
+For example, ransomware lost headline attention after the mid-2010s, only to return with a vengeance in 2021 when an attack managed to shut down the US Colonial Pipeline.
 Now considered a national security threat, ransomware has consistently extorted companies for years, often through a single compromised device on a network.
 Federal advice is to apply patches (updates) as regularly as possible and utilize antivirus software.

 A Broad Perspective on Vulnerabilities

 There are few industries where a digital transition isn’t either in progress or inevitable.
-Even the most stubbornly manual of sectors are taking advantage of modern information systems for things like communications, transactions, and design efficiency.
+Even the most stubbornly manual sectors are taking advantage of modern information systems for communications, transactions, and design efficiency.
 But every moving part that goes digital — however minimal — is also a potential point of failure in an enlarged ‘attack surface’ of connected technologies.

 Unlike manual security systems, attacks that can break those potential weak points are highly scalable, so every aspect of the transition needs to include cybersecurity.
 For example, the healthcare system has seen spikes in attacks in recent years due to its widespread use of outdated software, even as it adopts newer technologies such as blockchain medical records.

-As digital security becomes more complex, it’s vital that organizations not only hire dedicated resources but also put their other employees through cybersecurity and data security training regularly to keep up with changes in the industry.
+As digital security becomes more complex, it’s vital that organizations not only hire dedicated resources but also regularly put their other employees through cybersecurity and data security training to keep up with changes in the industry.

 Implement Up-to-Date Technology Solutions